-As evening approaches, a special mass begins in the Iglesia de San Vicente, located at the end of Calle 31 de Agosto.
-A small group holding symbolic torches leave after mass & walk down the dark, crowded street.
+As evening approaches, a special Mass begins in the Iglesia de San Vicente, located at the end of Calle 31 de Agosto.
+A small group holding symbolic torches leave after Mass & walk down the dark, crowded street.
 All lights have been turned off, & locals place candles on their balconies as a choir serenades the public.
 Very solemn & moving:

+What better way to commemorate emerging from such a disaster?
 Basque people are known for staunchly upholding tradition as well as being merrymakers, & this particular festival sums up both those qualities nicely.